hiimanshu12/Obys-Agency-website/README.md

 > 💡 All built using native JavaScript with zero framework overhead.

-Run Locally:
-Just open index.html in your browser.
-Make sure image assets are placed correctly in the root or /images/ folder.

-Customize:
-Swap out images in the .image-container

-Modify styles via style.css
-Tweak animation parameters in script.js

 ✨ Inspiration
 This project is deeply inspired by the award-winning aesthetics and motion design of Obys.agency.
 It aims to translate visual storytelling into code, for design lovers and creative developers alike.